MeaChen/Water-Level-Line-detection/README.md

 Extract features in photos taken by yourself, the image may be of different orientation, illumination and scale.
 Tr to match the two images with the use of SIFT/SURF descriptor.

-# Final Project

-To detect and calculate the water level line of the image.

-The results are shown in the `./final/result` folder.
-All the detected letter "E"s are enclosed in a frame.
-The frames in red are screened out.
-There are two lines in the image, one is water level line and the other is the line fitted according to the detected "E"s.

-##Algorithm

-### Detection of Letter "E"

-1. Hog feature extraction plus svm classifier
-2. Different classifiers for different scales

-### Detection of water level line
-1. Use grabCut to get roughly position of the ruler
-2. Extract lower outline to fit the line

-### Calculation of water level line
-1. Pre-process detected "E", including screening out wrong, overlapped "E"s, supplementing lost "E"s.
-2. Select centers of the detected frames to fit a line, and calculate the intersection point of this line and the water level line.
-### Others
-Affine transformation will be applied in getting a normal "E".